jship/monad-logger-aeson/monad-logger-aeson/README.md

 }
 ```

 Voilà!
 Now our Haskell code is using structured logging.
-Our logs are now fit
+Our logs are fit for
-for parsing, ingestion into our log aggregation/anaysis service of choice, etc.
+parsing, ingestion into our log aggregation/analysis service of choice, etc.

 ## Goals